 Strawberry Ketchup

-I discovered this winner of a recipe in one of my German food magazines.
-I had previously overlooked it and was delighted to find it when I was thumbing through the magazine for a repeat visit.
+This winner of a Strawberry Ketchup recipe comes via one of my German food magazines.
+I had previously overlooked it.
+Consequently, I was delighted to discover it when thumbing through the magazine for a repeat visit.
 Yay for saving old magazines.

 If you have time to make this for your upcoming holiday weekend BBQ, I highly recommend it.
-It takes a bit of work and ingredient gathering but worth it, I can assure you.
+Otherwise, save it for a future gathering.
+Or, if they are Strawberry Ketchup worthy, make it for your family.
+Admittedly, this recipe takes a bit of work and ingredient gathering.
+But I assure you will be delighted with the result.

 This “ketchup” contains no tomatoes whatsoever.
-The base is strawberries, shallots, and spices.
-The result is a deep, tangy spicy strawberry taste that would complement almost anything you can pull off your grill.
+Surprise!
+The base is actually strawberries, shallots, and spices.
+The result is a deep, tangy, spicy strawberry taste that would complement almost anything you can pull off your grill.
+Aside from hamburgers and hot dogs, Strawberry Ketchup works well with bratwurst, chicken, or ribs.
+I can even see it as a marinade for chicken wings or baby backs.

+Sprinkle with sugar and cook until everything is caramelized.
+Next, spice up this Strawberry Ketchup.
+Add curry powder, whole star anise, and bay leaves.
 Once you have everything in the pan, simmer for 40 minutes.
-You need to fish out a few items before pureeing the mixture.
-If you want a spicier version (this one has no real “heat” but tons of flavor) use two chilis instead of one.
+Don’t forget to fish out the star anise and bay leaves before pureeing the mixture.
+If you want a spicier version (this one has no real “heat” but tons of flavor), use two chilis instead of one.

 Strawberry Ketchup